Agonda: Agonda beach

-Agonda Beach is a 3 km long public beach located in Agonda village in Goa, India, about 9.2 km north of Palolem Beach in South Goa district, and about an hour from Margao.
+Agonda Beach is a 3 km long public beach located in Agonda village in Goa, India, about 9.2 km north of Palolem Beach in Kushavati district, and about an hour from Margao.

 There is one more beach on the north side of Agonda cliff called Cola beach which has an adjoining lagoon.

 During the month of September, the beach serves as a nesting ground for olive ridley sea turtles.

-In 2016 it was ranked on TripAdvisor's "Travelers Choice" as fourth in Asia by Tripadvisor 2016 and first in India.
+In 2016, it was ranked on TripAdvisor's "Travelers Choice" as fourth in Asia by Tripadvisor 2016 and first in India.